9 days / 8 nights

-Snorkel and swim in the waters of the Pearl Islands.
-The archipelago owes its name to the abundance of pearl oysters which supported a substantial fishery in the early 1900’s.
-On the outer portion of the archipelago, the islands of San Telmo and Mogo Mogo are home to some pristine beaches and fertile fishing grounds.
-View the remains of the submarine Explorer built in 1865 during the Civil War and which sunk off the coast of San Telmo during the oyster fishery of the late 1800´s.
+Snorkel, kayak, paddle and swim in the waters of the Pearl Islands.
+The archipelago owes its name to the abundance of pearl oysters, which supported a substantial fishery in the early 1900’s.
+On the outer portion of the archipelago, the islands are home to some pristine beaches and fertile fishing grounds.
 (B,L,D)

-Day 5 - Panama Canal Transit - Gatun Lake
+Day 5 - Panama Canal Daylight Transit - Gatun Lake Safari

 Prior to the construction of the Panama Canal, the vast jungle area that is now the Gatun Lake was teeming with an overwhelming abundance of wildlife.
 As the region was flooded to create the lake, animals took refuge in the mountain peaks, which are now the many islands that dot the renowned lake.
-Explore Barro Colorado Island where the Smithsonian’s Tropical Research Center is located.
+Explore Gatun Lake and kayak in Panama Canal waters.
 Your expedition leader will take you on board small crafts past lush rainforests to secluded areas of the lake to witness first-hand the splendor and excitement of the jungle.
-Exotic birds, monkeys, sloths, iguanas, and crocodiles are just a few of the animals that you could see in their native surroundings.
+The American Crocodile, Geoffroy’s Tamarin Monkey, White-faced Capuchin Monkey, Limpkin, Ringed Kingfisher and Purple Gallinule are just a few of the animals that you could see in their native surroundings.
 The sights, sounds and scents that make up this beautiful, tropical jungle will engulf you.
-Cameras are a must as this is considered the world’s premier location for viewing monkeys and other animals in the wild.
-The Discovery will exit the Panama Canal in the afternoon on its way to the mouth of the Chagres River.
-(B,L,D)

-Wake up to a farewell breakfast before you disembark the Discovery.
-Travel by motor coach to Portobelo and enjoy this town located on Caribbean waters which was founded by Christopher Columbus on his fourth voyage to the new continent in 1597.
-This quaint town is rich in history as it was the site of many sea and land battles between the Spanish colonials and the pirates and corsairs raiding the Spanish Main.
-Explore the fortifications built by the Spaniards to protect their treasures and visit the Church of San Felipe, the sanctuary of the Black Christ.
-Later in the afternoon, board the Panama Canal Railway train back to Panama City.
-This one hour railroad trip will allow you to traverse the picturesque trans-isthmian route from the Atlantic to the Pacific Ocean.
+Later in the afternoon, you will board the Panama Canal Railway train back to Panama City.
+This one-hour railroad trip will allow you to traverse the picturesque trans-isthmian route from the Atlantic to the Pacific Ocean.
 The line flanks the Panama Canal passing through lush rainforests, cruising alongside the Canal’s locks, through the historic Gaillard Cut and gliding over slender causeways in Gatun Lake.
-Arrive to Panama City with the train around 18:15 hrs and be transferred to your hotel in Panama City.

 1 night at the BRISTOL PANAMA (Deluxe Room)